Timber Cabins FAQ

 All Cabin Life cabins come with treated base timbers and you should always use treated timber posts with ant protection caps or steel posts for base support as you would on any other type of construction.
 If using a concrete base it is recommend that you install a termite barrier just like you would on any other type of housing.
 As our timber walls are made from solid timber there is no cavity for termites to hide.
 Termites can only travel in dark so in normal construction they can hide in your walls and eat your framing away but as our walls are solid timber so there Is no where to hide.

-We also recommend the use of a good quality timber preservative like “Mabons” Timber protection.
-After a lot of research into different products on the market we have found “Mabons” Timber protection treatment to be definitely one of the best environmentally friendly products on the market.
+For added protection you can also use a good quality timber preservative like “Allgon Timber Treatment”.
 It is easy to apply and dries clear so you can seal or paint the cabin as required.

-“Mabons Timber Protect” is a total termite protection treatment, a fire retardant and a mould protector all in one.
+“Allgon Timber Treatment” is a termite and insect protection treatment, a fire retardant and a mould protector all in one.

 Q. Do our cabin kits need insulation?

-Our cabin kits are made from solid timber.
-The walls on our cabin kits either come in 40mm, 44mm or 70mm solid timber.
+Our cabin kits are made from solid timber (Nordic Spruce Pine) and come in a variety of thicknesses – 40mm, 44mm or 70mm solid timber.
 Solid timber is a great insulator.
-The 70mm timber will give you an R value 2.5 when sealed with an exterior finish.

 Our solid timber cabin kits all have the best wind tight chalet corner design and the best timber groove profile on the market.
 Most of our kits also come with ‘Double Glazed’ doors and windows with rubber seals.
 These features give you a cabin kit that insulates like an esky.
 If it is warm inside it will stay warm and if it is cool inside it will stay cool.